Getting My Sh*t Together

 It’s just a matter of how you choose to look at your life.

-And if I didn’t, I asked myself what could I change so I could enjoy the life I currently have the gift of living?
+And if I didn’t, I asked myself what could I change it so I could enjoy the life I have been gifted with?

 So, I have to ask, what type of life are you living?